If you want to grow as an artist when your subject of choice is the human form, then you must learn how to practice drawing anatomy.

 These joints move to change the shape of the fingers and toes.
 But each segment of these tubes remains the shape size regardless of how the joint bends.

-Learning to Draw the Human Skeleton
+Learning to Draw the Human Anatomy

-Instead, focus on getting the basic shapes down.
+Instead, focus on getting the simple shapes down.
 Does this mean you can ignore shadows and highlights?
 You could, but anytime you can practice accounting for a light source when drawing, you should take it.